travel lessons

 1) Airbnb >> motels, with consistently welcoming hosts, colorful homes, lower prices, and occasionally interesting fellow travelers.

 2) Camp only at special locations or when it is occasionally far cheaper to do so.
-Otherwise it is so much easier, for pack-up and pack-down, to stay in low-cost airbnbs.
+Otherwise it is so much easier, for pack-up and pack-down, to stay in low-cost Airbnbs.
 You can travel the Americas while on a budget without a tent or sleeping bag.

 3) Unless camping, stay in every town for at least two nights.
 There is always something interesting to see, it is more fun to explore the area with the bike unloaded, and the break from riding will help prevent burnout.